varuni7/Dementia-app/README.md

 Visual based questionnaire for visual memory reinforcement.
 Implemented a dashboard to track the number of right and wrong answers.

 4. To-do reminders:
-User can create a to-do check list , tick off tasks . add new tasks and delete old ones.
+User can create a to-do check list , tick off tasks . add new tasks and delete old ones.(not integrated with firebase dataabse yet)

 **Step 1:**